-Female sex workers (FSW) are particularly affected with studies suggesting that HIV prevalence among this group ranges from 40% to 88%, significantly higher than among women in the general population (14.4%).16 17 Young female sex workers under 25 in particular carry a heavy HIV burden, highlighting the need for focused interventions for sex workers from an early age.18
+Female sex workers are particularly affected, with studies finding HIV prevalence among this group to range from 40% to 88%, significantly higher than among women in the general population (14.4%).14 15In particular, young female sex workers (under 25) carry a heavy HIV burden, highlighting the need for focused interventions for sex workers from an early age.16

-Sex workers in South Africa face high levels of stigma and discrimination and are restricted by the laws under which they have to work.
-Moreover, many sex workers also inject drugs, exacerbating their vulnerability to HIV infection.19
+Sex workers in South Africa face high levels of stigma and discrimination and are restricted by the laws under which they work.
+Moreover, many sex workers also inject drugs, exacerbating their vulnerability to HIV infection.17

-"He put me on the floor.
 The police officer raped me, then the second one, after that the third one did it again.
 I was crying after the three left without saying anything.
-Then the first one appeared again… He let me out by the back gate without my property.
-I was so scared that my family would find out." - Female sex worker, Cape Town 21
+Then the first one…let me out by the back gate without my property.
+I was so scared that my family would find out.

-In light of these issues, in 2016, the South African National AIDS Council (SANAC) launched South Africa's National Sex Worker HIV Plan, 2016-2019 that aims to ensure equitable access to health and legal services for sex workers in the country.22
+In light of these issues, the South African National AIDS Council (SANAC) has launched South Africa's National Sex Worker HIV Plan, 2016-2019, which aims to ensure equitable access to health and legal services for sex workers.20

 People who inject drugs (PWID) and HIV in South Africa

-Data on HIV prevalence among people who inject drugs (PWID) in South Africa is very limited and where it does exists, is based on small sample sizes.
-In 2012, an estimated 16.2% of PWID in South Africa were living with HIV.
-However, PWID account for a comparatively low 1.3% of new HIV infections.23
+Data on HIV prevalence among people who inject drugs (sometimes referred to as PWID) in South Africa is very limited and, where it does exist, is based on small sample sizes.
+In 2015, an estimated 19.4% of people who inject drugs in South Africa were living with HIV.21 However, people who inject drugs account for a comparatively low 1.3% of new HIV infections.22

 Children and orphans and HIV in South Africa

-There are also 2.3 million children in South Africa who have been orphaned by HIV and AIDS.28 Orphans are particularly vulnerable to HIV transmission; they are often at risk of being forced into sex, have sex in exchange for support, and typically become sexually active earlier than other children.29
+More than 2.3 million children in South Africa have been orphaned by HIV and AIDS.27 Orphans are particularly vulnerable to HIV transmission; they are often at risk of being forced into sex, have sex in exchange for support, and typically become sexually active earlier than other children.28

-The National Strategic Plan 2012-2016 aims to lessen the impact of HIV on orphans, vulnerable children and youth by ensuring they have access to vital social services, including basic education.30
+The National Strategic Plan 2012-2016 aims to lessen the impact of HIV on orphans, vulnerable children and youth by ensuring they have access to vital social services, including basic education.29

 Women and HIV in South Africa

-A survey in 2012 found that HIV prevalence among women was nearly twice as high as men.
-Rates of new infections among young women aged 15-24 were more than four times greater than that of men in the same age range, and this age group accounted for 25% of new infections in South Africa.31
+A 2012 survey found HIV prevalence among South African women was nearly twice as high as men.
+Rates of new infections among women aged 15-24 were more than four times greater than that of men the same age, and this age group accounted for 25% of new infections in South Africa.30

 HIV testing and counselling (HTC) in South Africa

 The launch of the national HIV counselling and testing (HTC) campaign in April 2010 resulted in a remarkable increase in the number of people accessing testing.
 Between 2008 and 2012, annual HIV testing increased from an estimated 19.9% to 37.5% among men, and from 28.7% to 52.6% among women.
-The higher testing figures seen among women have been attributed to the added effect of the PMTCT programme, which enables women to access HIV testing services when they go for antenatal appointments.37
+The higher testing figures seen among women have been attributed to the added effect of the PMTCT programme, which enables women to access HIV testing services during antenatal appointments.34

-In South Africa, the link has also been made between an individual’s socio-economic background and the likelihood that they will test for HIV.
-Those who have taken an HIV test and know their status, are more likely to have a higher level of education, be employed, have accurate HIV knowledge and a higher perception of risk.38
+In South Africa, the link has been made between an individual’s socio-economic background and the likelihood they will test for HIV.
+Those who have taken an HIV test and know their status are more likely to have a higher level of education, be employed, have accurate HIV knowledge and a higher perception of risk.36

 Another determining factor is whether an individual lives in an urban or rural setting.
-One study revealed that people living in rural areas are only half as likely to have been tested as those in urban areas, with mobile testing units suggested as a means of reaching rural populations.39
+One study revealed that people living in rural areas are only half as likely to have been tested as those in urban areas.37

 In May 2015, the Pharmacy Council of South Africa lifted a ban preventing pharmacies from selling take-home HIV testing kits.
 It is hoped this will encourage more people to test for HIV.